funkymonkey009/Data-Science-Fundamentals-with-Python-and-SQL/README.md

-# Tools-for-Data-Science
+# Data Science Fundamentals with Python and SQL

-This repo will be used for Assignments anr projects for the course "Data Tools for Data Science"
+This repo will be used for Assignments anr projects for the modules of the courses and their modules